-Figure 1 shows the change in GHGs from a calendar year perspective.
-CY2021 shows a 18 percent increase in total emissions from CY2020.
-However, when compared to 2019, before the abrupt shift to online learning and campus closures for COVID-19, there was a 9 percent decrease in total emissions.
-While university reporting is typically accounted in fiscal year, carbon emissions are reported in calendar year to accommodate the annual purchasing cycle of Renewable Energy Credits.
+The following figure shows the change in GHGs both from a calendar year and a fiscal year perspective.
+CY2021 shows a 10 percent increase in total emissions from CY2020.
+However, when compared to 2019, before the abrupt shift to online learning and campus closures for COVID-19, there was a 1.5 percent decrease in total emissions.